ben-wes/pd-simplex/README.md

 # simplex~
 Pure Data (Pd) external for signal rate simplex noise with 1d, 2d, 3d and 4d multichannel input

-The initial code was an experiment generated via chatgpt. after some research, it was pretty obviously a quite precise copy of https://github.com/SRombauts/SimplexNoise/blob/master/src/SimplexNoise.cpp though.
+The initial code was an experiment generated via ChatGPT4.
+The fascinating part of this was that with a few feedback loops, it managed to create a working Pd external.
+After some research, the noise part of the external turned out to be a pretty exact copy of https://github.com/SRombauts/SimplexNoise/blob/master/src/SimplexNoise.cpp though.

-The current version is based on https://github.com/stegu/perlin-noise/blob/master/src/simplexnoise1234.c
+The current version is based on https://github.com/stegu/perlin-noise/blob/master/src/simplexnoise1234.c with minor changes.

 ## Installation
-Compilation requires
+Compilation requires https://github.com/pure-data/pd-lib-builder/, which is included as a submodule here.
 ~~~
 git clone --recurse-submodules https://github.com/ben-wes/simplex.git
 cd simplex